-If the response is that social distancing has not been complied with then the clerk will need to obtain more information and it might be necessary for the clerk to carry out further enquiries with the other jurors.
 However the judge will want or need to say something to the remaining jurors about the missing juror, as the judge would do in any trial when a juror is discharged.
 Usually the judge will say no more than something like:-

 "You will see, members of the jury, that one of your number is no longer with us.
-I have discharged that juror and the trial will now proceed with 14 of you."
+I have discharged that juror and the trial will now proceed with 14 of you [or whatever number from 12 of you]."